samsung-cnct/chart-logging-central/README.md

 Create a logging-dns AWS user if one is not present, with only programatic access (no console).

-Create the following route53 only IAM as described here:[ https://github.com/kubernetes-incubator/external-dns/blob/master/docs/tutorials/aws.md#iam-permissions]() and assign it to the user as the only policy for that user.
+Create the following route53 only IAM as described [here](https://github.com/kubernetes-incubator/external-dns/blob/master/docs/tutorials/aws.md#iam-permissions) and assign it to the user as the only policy for that user.

 ```{
  "Version": "2012-10-17",